 - Hyatt has been focused on encouraging hotels to source cage-free eggs for nearly a decade.
 We are committed to working with all managed and franchised hotels globally to source cage-free eggs.
 Hyatt’s goal is to source 100% cage-free shell and liquid eggs in key markets including the U.S., Canada, and Europe by 2022 and globally by the end of 2025.
 As of June 2020, 71% of the shell eggs and 77% of the egg products used in managed hotels in the U.S. and Canada are cage-free.
 Egg products include liquid eggs as well as processed options like pre-cooked eggs.
 This data reflects EggTrack Report’s updated definition with respect to egg categories, changes to Hyatt’s hotel portfolio, and the impact of COVID-19.

 - In the U.S. we encouraged one of our largest pork suppliers to convert several pig farms to group sow houses.
 As a result, participating hotels offer nitrate-free bacon and sausage procured from farms where sows are raised in group houses.
 Additionally, we identify opportunities with them to purchase pork from crate-free farms when possible.

-- We work with suppliers in the U.S. that support the GAP (Good Agricultural Practices) principles for boiler chickens and are working to meet their standards.
+- We work with suppliers in the U.S. that support the GAP (Global Animal Partnership) principles for boiler chickens and are working to meet their standards.